|Trail Features:||Waterfall, Lake Views|

 Covering roughly 1191 acres, glacially-carved Jenny Lake is the second largest lake in the Grand Tetons.
 At 423 feet it's also one of the deepest.
 The lake was named for a Shoshone Indian named Jenny who assisted with camp logistics during the Hayden Geological Survey of 1872.
 Nearby Leigh Lake is named for her husband, Richard "Beaver Dick" Leigh, an itinerant trapper and early tour guide who helped guide the Hayden Expedition through the area.
 In 1876 Jenny and their six children died of smallpox.

 The Spring 1939 issue of Grand Teton Nature Notes reports that "By far the most popular trail in the park is the lower portion of the Cascade Canyon Trail which leaves Jenny Lake and climbs above Hidden Falls."
 More than 75 years later that statement still holds true.
-As a result of overuse through the years the park launched a multi-year project in the spring of 2014 to improve the area surrounding Jenny Lake.
+As a result of overuse through the years the park launched a multi-year project in 2014 to improve the area surrounding Jenny Lake.
 The project included extensive rehabilitation of trails connecting Hidden Falls and Inspiration Point, as well as improvements to the viewing areas at both destinations.